 Process

-I fire my pots to cone 10 in a reduction atmosphere and use a range of matte glazes.
-The addition of iron spangles and trachyte to the clay body creates a speckled surface.
+I fire my pots to cone 10 in an oxidation atmosphere and use a range of matte glazes and coloured slips to create bold surfaces.